Myths and Misconceptions about Shiatsu

 "I was feeling tight, you know?
 Shoulders and neck.
 So I called down and had a shiatsu massage in my room.
 And the tightness has completely disappeared...and been replaced by unbelievable pain.
 Just staggering, unbearable pain." -- from Lost in Translation

 Now, don't get me wrong - Lost in Translation is a fine movie, I recommend it highly.
-But this bit of dialogue illustrates one of the greatest misconceptions about shiatsu.
+But this bit of dialog illustrates one of the greatest misconceptions about shiatsu.

 It's true that some people - including some practitioners - think that shiatsu has to be very deep, uncomfortable work.